-Davidson College has a variety of student-led organizations representing many faith traditions.
-These groups provide excellent opportunities for students to find fellowship, honor their own traditions, grow in faith, learn about others' beliefs and practices, and work together for the common good.
+Davidson College has a variety of student-led organizations representing many religious traditions.
+These groups provide excellent opportunities for students to find fellowship, honor their own heritage, grow in faith, learn about others' beliefs and practices, and work together for the common good.
 Each group develops its own programming which contributes to the diverse spiritual and cultural life on campus.
 Many of these groups are supported by campus ministers and advisers from local congregations or faith-based organizations.

 For more information about any of these student-led organizations and their meeting times and locations, contact College Chaplain Rob Spach (704-894-2423).